American Indian Center: Background

 The Native American population in the city of Chicago grew slowly in the late 19th century but began to accelerate in the 20th century as an outcome of the US government’s Indian termination policy and Indian Relocation Act of 1956 as well as of the desire of Native Americans to avoid unemployment, overpopulation, and undernutrition on the reservations.
 Throughout the early twentieth century, women’s philanthropic clubs had been the primary providers of social services for Native Americans arriving in Chicago.
-One of those clubs was the First Daughters of America, founded in 1930 by Cherokee-Creek opera singer Tsianina Blackstone, Anna Fitzgerald, and other Chicago-area Native American women.
+One of those clubs was the First Daughters of America, founded in 1930 by opera singer Tsianina Blackstone (Muscogee/Cherokee), Anna Fitzgerald (Chippewa), and other Chicago-area Native American women.
 Among the goals in the organization’s charter were to discourage the unfair portrayal of the American Indian in popular culture, to eliminate race prejudice from textbooks, and to preserve the traditional arts, crafts, and music of the American Indian.
 It filled the need for social support and services until organizations like the American Indian Center were founded later.